OpenHFT/Chronicle-Wire/microbenchmarks/README.md

 How do these options affect performance?

-The tests were run with -Xmx128m for a modest heap size.
+The tests were run with -Xmx1g -XX:MaxInlineSize=400 on an isolated CPU on an i7-3970X with 32 GB of memory.

 # Tests